RobinKeya/Posts/README.md

 ## Description

-This is an android application that consumes [jsonplaceholder api](https://jsonplaceholder.typicode.com/) retrieve User's Posts, Comments associated to posts,Users present, albums, and Todos.
+This is an android application that consumes [json placeholder api](https://jsonplaceholder.typicode.com/) retrieve User's Posts, Comments associated to posts,Users present, albums, and Todos.

 ## Note